The Signpost

 Pending changes All users can edit

-Edits by unregistered or new editors (and any subsequent edits by anyone) are hidden from readers who are not logged in until reviewed by a pending changes reviewer or administrator.
-Logged-in editors will see all edits, whether accepted or not.
+Edits by unregistered or newly registered editors (and any subsequent edits by anyone) are hidden from readers who are not logged in until reviewed by a pending changes reviewer or administrator.
+Logged-in editors see all edits, whether accepted or not.

 Infrequently edited pages with high levels of vandalism, BLP violations, edit-warring, or other disruption from unregistered and new users.